-1. Evaluate the Areas that Require Improvement
+1. Evaluate parts of the Process that Require Improvement

 The initial step in the assessment phase is to review the policies and procedures related to the process in question.
 This will determine the established governance.
 It is possible the policy and procedure are in line with the desired objective.
-However, in many cases, organizations may also have to revise policies and procedures to reflect more current desired objectives.
+However, in many cases, organizations may also have to revise policies and improve existing procedures to reflect more current desired objectives.
 In the latter case, it is important to include the updating of policies and procedures in the process improvement work plan.

-The next step is to measure what your existing performance is based on metrics or key performance indicators (KPIs).
+The next step is to measure your existing performance based on metrics or key performance indicators (KPIs).
 These should be compared to available industry averages or best practice measures that are available within the industry.
 There are many sources of public information available within the industry to identify and compare against current performance.